 Explanation: The Parent Company Only Financial Statements and consolidated financial statements of the Company in 2022 have been audited by certified public accountants Cheng, Ya-Huei and Li, Tien-Yi of PwC Taiwan, approved by the 12th board meeting of the 9th term together with the business report on February 22, 2023, and have been audited by the Audit Committee with a Review Report issued.
-Please refer to electronic voting: 22,646,663 votes)

-Attachments I and III (pages 11 to 17 and 19 to 43).
+Please refer to Attachments I and III of this handbook (pages 12 to 18 and 20 to 44).